 And one of our principals has a strong finance background.
 She was a deal lead at Square and worked on several acquisitions in the mobile payments, SMB, SaaS, AI, and machine learning spaces.
 Because of her domain expertise and metrics-driven approach, she helps our startup founders and us understand the challenges SMBs face in scaling.

 Another of our principals brings an international perspective from a technology leader.
 He was a senior software engineer at EMC in Israel, where he led a team that helped bring the company’s first flash storage products to a global market and integrated several strategic acquisitions into EMC’s offerings.
 Today, he helps our portfolio companies think strategically about their product portfolio and potential fit with global leaders.

 We have team members in five cities around the world, but at the end of the day, we are one team.

 Ultimately, I’m proud of our team’s great UI.
 The way we’ve structured our team, how we think, and how we regard and respect entrepreneurs all build trust with our startup founders.
 In pitch after pitch, I’ve seen that mutual connection established right away.
 We dive right in with a spirit of partnership, and that’s why so many founders and co-investors choose to work with us.

 Credibility and personal trust help investors win a deal, but they also carry investors through a long-term relationship with a startup’s leadership team.
-It’s important to optimize the relationship, not the valuation.
+Optimizing the relationship, not the valuation is essential.
 Great companies take years to build.
-I’ve had experience with Series A investments that took more than 10 years to achieve their potential.
+I’ve had experience with Series A investments that took more than ten years to achieve their potential.

 When an entrepreneur trusts you, they come to you not only with their success but also their challenges.
 You want to be their first call.
 At Microsoft Ventures, we solve problems together.
 From true collaboration comes exciting, even groundbreaking, solutions.